 Do not use your inhaler for 24 hours before the test unless you have trouble breathing.

-Follow instructions and perform the movements explained to you to obtain good test results.
-You will be told how to do each test before you start and the tech will talk you through each test.
+Follow instructions and perform the movements explained to you to get good test results.
+You will be told how to do each test before you start.
+The tech will talk you through each test.

 What do I need to do after the test?

 You should be able to do your normal routine after the test.
-Your health care provider will talk with you about your test results when the final report is available.
+Your health care provider will talk with you about your test results when the final report is done.